St. Mary's Colony, Texas: History

-The black farming community was established by the Doyle and Patton families following emancipation when George and Mary Doyle transferred 2,000 acres of land to their former slaves.
+The black farming community was established by the Doyle and Patton families following emancipation when James and Mary Doyle transferred 2,000 acres of land to their former slaves.
 A preacher known as Meridan gave the town its name.
 A two-room, two-teacher Rosenwald School was constructed in 1925-1926.
 Prior to World War II, the population of St. Mary's exceeded 300 residents.

 Following the war, many people moved to Austin for employment rather than suffer the difficult life of dry-land farming.
 The colony's population had dropped to only a few families when Willie Mae Wilson, a former resident, sought to bring water lines to the area.
 In 1976, with the help of U.S. representative J. J. Pickle, a $2.7 million grant was secured.
 It enabled the Farmer's Home Administration and Aqua Water Supply Corporation, a regional water cooperative serving rural Bastrop County, to complete the project.
 When water lines started serving St. Mary's Colony in early 1979, former members of the community began to return and set up summer homes.